 If you’re familiar with other recent Audis, this is the section of the road test you could write having tested the car blindfolded.

-It’s now common thinking in the car industry that if you want to see a benchmark interior, you look at an Audi, and the Q5 is as predictable as a straight Rory McIlroy drive off the tee, landing right where you’d expect it to be.
+It’s now common thinking in the car industry that if you want to see a benchmark interior, you look at an Audi, and the Q5 is as predictable as Manchester City taking all three points, landing right where you’d expect it to be.